sveljko/cppbound/README.md

 Also, we're aiming for smallest amount of code, both for simplicity, ease of maintenance and for higher assurance of correctness, as this is rather fundamental code - if you do rely on it for safety, it'd better be right.
+This also implies a minimalistic feature set.
+For example, it's highly unlikely we will ever add a "big integer" type.

 For example, there's [bounded-integer](https://github.com/davidstone/bounded-integer), which is a 900 pound gorrila with just about anything you could think of.
 But, it's a lot of code and one probably needs only a portion thereof in most cases.
+There are some others, for example, [safe-arithmetic](https://github.com/intel/safe-arithmetic) has the same general aim as we do, but is more narrow-focused on arithmetics and is much larger with lots of features that are less frequently used in general (also, at the time of this writing is in "pre-release work-in-progress" stage).

 Each type is in a header of it's own, though it might include other headers, as needed.
 While being "header-only" is not a goal, so far all the types are